 But we don’t work that way.

 For a couple of days, it looked like things were settled: would get an Altima, despite my trepidation.
 We started looking around the net for competing quotes, asking my siblings about their experiences, and figuring out negotiating tactics.
 As we did, we started reading the reliability reports and rankings on the car, as well as talking to other Altima owners.
-As we did, we grew increasingly hesitant about it: as awesome and enjoyable as it was to ride, the overall cost of ownership seemed higher than we wanted: there were more scheduled maintenances than we were used to and the insurance for this car was higher than any of the others in our list.
+As we did, we grew increasingly hesitant about it: as awesome and enjoyable as it was to ride, the overall cost of ownership seemed higher than we wanted: there were more scheduled maintenances than we were used to and the insurance quote we got from i4MT for this car was higher than any of the others in our list.
 Eventually, we decided not to go this route.

 Would we have regretted doing so?
 Not for a second.
 But five years down the line, would I be saying the same thing?
 Six years?
 Ten?
 It was our inability to answer that question as a definite affirmative that gave us pause, and eventually made us reconsider.
 (And yes, we were well aware that the Altima was voted best mid size sedan in initial quality by J.D.
 Power and Associates.
 Initial quality and quality at 7 years, 140,000 miles are two different things, however.)
 Still, if you’re looking for a family sedan while keeping a sporty feel, you need to make sure the Altima’s on your shortlist.